Life’s good - you’ve got a perfect little runner on finance, the payments are being made, and you’ve got it all figured out.

 - Return to Value (RTV): Sometimes known as Agreed Value, Return to Value (RTV) GAP insurance operates similarly to RTI GAP insurance, except that the insurer bases their price off the estimated market value of the vehicle instead of the price paid.
 This means that the insurance can be taken out at seemingly any time but can also mean that the amount you receive during a write-off can be significantly lower.

 - Vehicle Finance: Vehicle Finance GAP insurance is intended to be used if your car has been purchased via a finance package.
 It allows drivers to cover any remaining payments within their finance term, as opposed to the overall cost of the vehicle itself.

 - Vehicle Replacement: Vehicle Replacement GAP insurance acts as a complete package for GAP insurance.
 It covers the cost of the amount paid for the vehicle, the cost of a similar replacement vehicle (even if the replacement costs more than the first), or the amount of remaining finance left on an agreement.

 The cost of GAP insurance will vary depending on which provider you go with, and the cost usually scales alongside the vehicle’s value.

 As it is the most conclusive, Vehicle Replacement GAP insurance is typically the most expensive option, whereas RTV GAP insurance can sometimes be a less costly option.

 At findandfund, we’re all about helping you find a used car that feels made for you.
 We have car finance to fit your budget with links with trusted, experienced dealers.

-Powered by MotoNovo Finance, we have over 40 years of industry experience in helping people find their dream wheels and negotiate any financial trouble they may have along the way.
+Powered by MotoNovo Finance, we have over 40 years of industry experience in helping people find and fund their dream wheels.